trychlos/pwix-accounts-ui/README.md

     - `AC_COLORED_VALIDATION`: use colored borders to exhibit the validation state of the fields
     - `AC_COLORED_MANDATORY`: use colored borders to exhibit the mandatory character of each field

-    Defaults to `AC_COLORED_VALIDATION`.
+    Defaults to `AC_COLORED_NEVER`: the error messages are red-colored, but the fields themselves stay normal colored.

-- `onUserCreated`
+- `onEmailVerifiedBeforeFn`

-    What to do when a new user account has just been created:
+    A user function to be called when an email has just been verified.

-    - nothing
-    - display a confirmation dialog
-    - call a user function
+    If a box is also displayed (cf. below), then this function is called before the box is displayed.

+    Defaults to `null`.

-- `onEmailverified`
+- `onEmailVerifiedBox`

-    What to do when a email adress has just been verified:
+    Whether we display a confirmation dialog box when an email has just been verified.

+    Accepted values are `true` or `false`.

+    Defaults to `true`.

+- `onEmailVerifiedBoxCb`

+    A user function to be called when the user acknowledges the displayed confirmation box.

+    Defaults to `null`.

+- `onEmailVerifiedBoxTitle`

+    The title of the confirmation box as a string.

+    Defaults to (localized) 'Email address verification'.

-    - nothing
+- `onEmailVerifiedBoxMessage`

-    - display a confirmation dialog
-    - call a user function
+    The content of the confirmation box as a HTML string.

+    Defaults to (localized) 'Hi.<br />Your email address is now said "verified".<br />Thanks.'.

 - `passwordLength`